 For our immediate purposes, we are going to focus on just one of Donald’s superpowers as a sociopath, his high level of proficiency as a pathological liar.

 By the time he was a young adult, Donald could lie to people’s faces with great skill, and perhaps, with great satisfaction.
 If it helped him advance his own goals, his own image, he was willing to say it.

 He was willing to say anything.

 Whether or not it was actually true didn’t really matter to him.
-In his profoundly warped brain, due to the unfortunate reality of his genetics and also the toxicity of his developmental environment, lying simply wasn’t a big deal to Donald.
+Due to the unfortunate reality of his genetics and also the toxicity of his developmental environment, lying simply wasn’t a big deal to Donald.

 As a student, Donald hated school.
 And perhaps that wasn’t exclusively his own fault.
 He was a Special Education student after all, who never seems to have gotten access to the special services that students with learning disabilities mostly have access to today.

-Donald Trump is clearly what elementary school teachers nationwide would recognize as a “struggling reader.”
+Donald is clearly what elementary school teachers nationwide would recognize as a “struggling reader.”

 In any case, what’s a boy in his shoes to do?
 He’s deeply traumatized from his childhood, he’s struggling to keep up and actually do the work as a student in school, but he’s proud of himself as proud can be, and he’s ambitious beyond measure.